-Your work plan should reflect major activities described in your narrative, the project dates identified on the SF-424 Application for Federal Assistance - Short Organizational, and the Research and Related Budget.
+Your work plan should reflect major activities described in your narrative and the project dates identified on the SF-424 Application for Federal Assistance - Short Organizational and the Research and Related Budget.
+It should not repeat information included in the narrative.